vishaalsai/lora-dpo/README.md

 ## What Went Wrong & How I Fixed It

+1. **Dependency conflicts on Runpod** — wandb, pydantic and typing_extensions had version mismatches.
+Fixed by upgrading all three packages before running setup.

+2. **TRL DPOTrainer collator bug** — TRL's DPODataCollatorWithPadding produced None token ids with Qwen's tokenizer.
+Fixed by implementing a custom SafeDPOCollator that handles tokenization explicitly.

+3. **DPO loss collapsed to zero** — SFT achieved 100% exact match, leaving no signal for DPO to improve on.
+In production with noisier real-world data, DPO would show meaningful incremental gains.

+4. **API keys blocked by GitHub push protection** — Accidentally committed HF token in notebooks.
+Fixed by sed-replacing tokens with placeholders and force-pushing amended commit.

 > *(Fill this section in after training — this is what hiring managers want to see!)*

 Examples of things to document: